Pines of Rome: Performances and recordings

-Pines of Rome had its premiere on 14 December 1924 at the Teatro Augusteo in Rome, a venue built above the mausoleum of Augustus, the first Roman emperor.
+Pines of Rome premiered December 14, 1924 at the Teatro Augusteo in Rome, a venue built above the mausoleum of Augustus, the first Roman emperor.
 Bernardino Molinari conducted the Orchestra dell'Augusteo to a positive reception.
 Elsa remembered the final measures of the piece were "drowned by frenetic applause" from the audience, and a second performance was arranged on 28 December to a sold-out venue.
-The American premiere took place on 14 January 1926, during Arturo Toscanini's first concert as conductor of the New York Philharmonic.
-Toscanini also conducted the piece at his last performance with the orchestra in 1945.
-Respighi, who had arrived in the United States to undergo a concert tour in December 1925, conducted the work with the Philadelphia Orchestra a day after Toscanini's American premiere.
+The American premiere took place on January 14 1926, during Arturo Toscanini's first concert as conductor of the New York Philharmonic.
+Toscanini also conducted the piece at his final performance with the orchestra in 1945.
+Respighi, who had arrived in the United States to embark on a concert tour in December 1925, conducted the work with the Philadelphia Orchestra a day after Toscanini's American premiere.

-Pines of Rome is easily the most prolifically recorded of all Respighi's works, frequently released as part of his trilogy of Roman-inspired works, but just as often not.
-As of 2018, more than 100 recordings of the piece are currently available on physical media alone.
+Pines of Rome is easily the most recorded of all Respighi's works, and is often released as part of his trilogy of Roman-inspired works.
+As of 2018, more than 100 recordings of the piece are available on physical media.

 Lorenzo Molajoli and Ettore Panizza both made recordings with the Milan Symphony Orchestra; Molajoli's recording was released by Columbia Records and Panizza's recording was released by Odeon and Decca Records.
-In 1935, Piero Coppola and the Paris Conservatory Orchestra recorded the music for EMI, released by in the UK by His Master's Voice and in the US by RCA Victor on 78 rpm discs.
+In 1935, Piero Coppola and the Paris Conservatory Orchestra recorded the music for EMI, released by in the UK by the His Master's Voice, and in the US by RCA Victor on 78 rpm discs.
 Toscanini recorded the music with the NBC Symphony Orchestra in Carnegie Hall in 1953.
 The music was recorded in stereophonic sound by Fritz Reiner and the Chicago Symphony Orchestra in Orchestra Hall in 1959–60, also for RCA alongside Claude Debussy's La Mer.